AstroinformaticsAU/VersionControlTutorial/source/pages/4-merging.rst

     % git merge risky_idea

-If everything runs smoothly, running ``git log`` should show your commits from the ``risky_idea`` branch.
+If everything runs smoothly, running ``git lg`` should show your commits from the ``risky_idea`` branch.

 At this stage you could either checkout the ``risky_idea`` branch again and